gitfrosh/100-days-of-code/r1-log.md

 R1D65 #100DaysOfCode: My app is somewhat ready for deployment but I'd like to finish the CI/CD chapter of @AndreiNeagoie's advanced #webdev course first.
 I need to explore build pipelines and related topics - should be exciting!

 ### R1D66
+R1D66 #100DaysOfCode: Gosh, I'm so tired.
+Berlin's heat is making me dizzy.
+Almost no progress today 🐌 Happy coding to y'all!

+### R1D67
+No coding today.

+### R1D68
+R1D68 #100DaysOfCode: Oh well.
+😳 Looks like some major accessibility issues to solve tomorrow!
+I again deployed a new app to @heroku though everybody seems to be rather excited about @Netlify currently. 🤔

+ ### R1D69